bahuwrihi/Sats-Ketchup/Collaborators/Luca.md

   - May 2024 – Present (Ongoing)

 - **About**:
-  - This project began as a personal vision, blending my experience in the food industry with my passion for Bitcoin.
-The goal is to reflect core Bitcoin principles within a food brand and pioneer a new era of decentralized, community-driven brands.
+  - This project began as a personal vision, blending my experience in the food industry with my passion for Decentralization.
+The goal is to set a new standard in the food industry by pioneering a decentralized, community-driven brand.

 - **Role**:
   - Initiator